qbiomaster/qBioMaster-introduction/Detailed program.md

    3. (30') Mechanism of transcription by single-molecule manipulation methods.
 How do motor proteins read and write histone modification information.
 How do they work?
 Examples from structural and single molecule manipulation studies.
 [DNA machines](constructs/UE_Introduction/DNAmachines.ipynb)
 4. Transcription factors (2h).
    1. (45') What is a transcription factor? what are general and developmental TFs?
 Why so many?
 What are cis-regulatory elements?
 What are enhancers?
 Why are enhancers important?
 What should I look at to identify an enhancer?
 Study of a genomic region using chip-seq profiles. [transcription_factors](constructs/UE_Introduction/transcription_factors.ipynb)
    2. (30') How can we study the dynamics of DNA binding proteins?
 Are they always bound to their targets?
-[Study the diffusion of DNA binding proteins using sptPALM](constructs/UE_Introduction/spt_PALM_ParB_proteins.ipynb)
+[Study the diffusion of DNA binding proteins using sptPALM](constructs/UE_Introduction/spt_PALM_nucleus.ipynb)
    3. (45') Use of structural biology methods to dissect the mechanisms of transcription factors in transcriptional regulation.
 Talk by William Bourguet.
 5. Higher-order chromatin structure (2h30').
    1. (1h) From nucleosomes to TADs and chromosome territories.
 High-throughput sequencing-based chromosome architecture (Hi-C like techniques).
 [Higher-order chromosome structure](constructs/UE_Introduction/higher-order_chromatin_structure.ipynb)
    3. (30') Factors that modulate the organization of chromatin into domains and compartments.
 Cohesin/condensin and loop extrusion.
 Monitoring loop extrusion with single-molecule TIRF microscopy.
 How can SMCs modulate the higher order organization of bacterial chromosomes?
 [The mechanism of loop extrusion](constructs/UE_Introduction/LoopExtrusion.ipynb)
    4. (1h) Heterogeneity in chromosome organization.
 Why it is important to detect chromatin organization in single cells?
-Imaging based methods  to trace chromatin: Hi-M, ORCA, chromatin tracing, etc. [Multiplexing imaging methods](constructs/UE_Introduction/HiM.ipynb)
+Imaging based methods  to trace chromatin: Hi-M, chromatin tracing, ORCA, etc. [Multiplexing imaging methods](constructs/UE_Introduction/HiM.ipynb)

 ### Membrane Biophysics (6h)